 The CESMP will need to define the respective roles and responsibilities with regard to the environment and identify the site's responsible Environmental Manager.
-Descriptions of individual environmental team responsibilities will also be detailed and include, but not be limited to, the following team members:
+Descriptions of

 Project Director/Manager is responsible for the delivery of the project, which includes environmental and social management requirements.